Skip Navigation LinksHome : ANSI Z10

 Section 4 – Context of the Organization – Strategic Considerations

-Requires the organization demonstrates the understand their organization, understands the needs and expectations of workers and interested parties, and specifies the scope of OHSMS shall be documented.
+Requires the organization demonstrates they understand their organization and the needs and expectations of workers and interested parties.
+Section 4 also specifies the scope of OHSMS shall be documented.

 Section 5 – Management Leadership & Worker Participation